-A surprised, muffled, "Wha-?" was heard and then the Gryffindor's eyes drifted closed as he registered what was happening and he responded chastely, leaning toward Draco and sneaking his hands into Draco's hair.
+A surprised, muffled, "Wha-?" was heard and then the Gryffindor's eyes drifted closed as he registered what was happening and he responded chastely, leaning toward Draco and sneaking his hands around Draco's back.

 This felt exhilarating!
 All the foreign feelings in his gut were amazing.
-He felt on top of the world.
+He felt on top of the world as his hands snuck into the blonde's hair and the kiss deepened.
 In this moment he was sure; He only needed Draco and he could do anything.
 Voldemort didn't stand a chance...Okay maybe he did, but this wasn't the time to dwell on it.

 "Wow" Harry whispered dazedly.
 "We have to do that again some time."

 "Most definitely."
 Draco agreed. " And soon."
 He smirked softly and tightened his hold around Harry's waist, pulling him flush against himself with Harry's back to his chest.
 They fit comfortably.